sybrew/the-seo-framework/readme.txt

 * **Fixed:**
 	* Resolved an issue where comment pagination queries were only ignored after the main query when the Full Site Editor was present; now, they're always ignored.
 	* Resolved a regression where the post-saving sequence wasn't properly debounced, causing multiple save-state requests for TSF's meta box that affected the Block Editor's performance performance and caused the SEO settings UI to flicker.
+	* Awesome Motive's All in One SEO Pack plugin outputs a notice urging to deactivate other SEO plugins, but without clarifying which SEO plugin emits this notice or telling which plugins get deactivated.
+So, we now hide this deceptive notice.

 **For developers:**